ZeratuuLL/Reinforcement-Learning/Navigation/readme.md

       The jupyter notebook file which provides an example of using this environment.
 You can also watch the performance of a trained agent with it.
   * RL_Agent.py :

-      The .py file which contains the code for the agent.
+      The .py file which contains the code for the DQN agent.
   * Net.py :

       The .py file which contains the neural network structure.